-The U.S. Department of Transportation (DOT) houses the federal program that ensures the safety of pipelines, in partnership with state pipeline safety agencies.
+The U.S. Department of Transportation (DOT) houses the federal program that oversees the safety of pipelines, in partnership with state pipeline safety agencies.
 The Natural Gas Pipeline Act of 1968 and the Hazardous Liquid Pipeline Act of 1979 first established the federal role in pipeline safety.
 Under these laws, the DOT Secretary regulates pipeline design, construction, operation and maintenance, and spill response planning.

 Title 49 of the Code of Federal Regulations codifies the regulations, and they are administered by the Office of Pipeline Safety (OPS) in PHMSA.
-PHMSA has nearly 500 staff, two-thirds of whom are devoted to inspection and enforcement.2 Additionally, state pipeline safety inspectors have authority delegated from PHMSA to administer safety programs for those sections of interstate pipelines that are within their state borders.
-State agencies also regulate pipelines that are wholly within their state.
+PHMSA has over 150 Inspection & Enforcement (I&E) employees.
+Additionally, state pipeline safety inspectors have authority delegated from PHMSA to administer safety programs for those sections of interstate pipelines that are wholly within their state.

-1 https://portal.phmsa.dot.gov/analytics/saw.dll?Portalpages&PortalPath=%2Fshared%2FPDM%20Public%20Website%2F_portal%2FSC%20 Incident%20Trend&Page=Serious
+1 https://portal.phmsa.dot.gov/analytics/saw.dll?Portalpages&PortalPath=%2Fshared%2FPDM%20Public%20Website%2F\portal%2FSC%20 Incident%20Trend&Page=Serious